menta1giant/menta1giant/README.md

 # 💫 About Me:
-⚡I'm Mikhail Gostev, a frontend developer from Moscow, Russia<br>🔭 I love board games above all and I'm always excited to play with new people!<br>👯 I'm currently looking for a full-time job<br>
+⚡I'm Mikhail Gostev, a frontend developer from Moscow, Russia<br>🔭 I love board games above all and I'm always excited to play with new people!<br>

 # 🌐 Socials: